stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 in their proper order.
 Some of the vast rooms were independent units so far as their designs were concerned, whilst in other cases a continuous chronicle would be carried through a series of rooms and corridors.
-The best of the maps and diagrams were on the walls of a frightful abyss below even the ancient ground level&mdash;a cavern perhaps 200 feet square and sixty feet high, which had almost undoubtedly been an educational centre of some sort.
+The best of the maps and diagrams were on the walls of a frightful abyss below even the ancient ground level--a cavern perhaps 200 feet square and sixty feet high, which had almost undoubtedly been an educational centre of some sort.
 There were many provoking repetitions of the same material in different rooms and buildings; since certain chapters of experience, and certain summaries or phases of racial history, had evidently been favourites